opentensor/developer-docs/docs/governance/senators-btcli-guide.md

 Governance participants (senate members, sudo-level accounts) can propose changes, cast votes, or execute privileged commands that affect the entire network.
 They must have a **coldkey** with the relevant governance role (senate membership or sudo privileges).

+This page discusses btcli stuff specifically for Senators.
+For general coverage of BTCLI and permissions stuff, see: [Bittensor CLI: Permissions Guide](../btcli-permissions)

 **Senate requirements:** In order to participate in the Senate, a coldkey must:

 - Have registered with any subnetwork as a hotkey-coldkey pair.